rhema-ray/ventura/README.md

 4-09-2021
 Ok this looks very different from the original version.
 As i stuggle to wonder why this bug exist the link to the live doc is here for context: https://1drv.ms/u/s!ApNGs_fYQZe1jX9cCs6FhTpMwamd?e=2nIe1I

+for the best, i'm restarting this design.
+From the top!
 Plus: This readme will continue to change as i add new features to this project.